-Airmid Institute is dedicated to the global education, research, and sustainable management of aromatic medicinal plants.
+Airmid Institute is a 501(c)(3) non-profit charitable organization dedicated to the global education, research, and sustainable management of aromatic medicinal plants.
 We aim to develop, implement, and support projects and education focused on facilitating knowledge-sharing about aromatic plant medicine among healers worldwide, ethical sourcing of plant extracts, sustainable harvesting methods and distillation, and on the execution of clinical research of novel aromatic oils/extracts.
 We also help to protect and promote uses of traditional medicine in Indigenous communities.

 About the Institute

 According to Global Market Insights Inc, the size of the global essential oils market exceeded 7.5 billion USD in 2018 and is estimated to exceed 15 billion USD by 2026 (Ahuja and Singh, 2019).
 While this accelerating growth is driven by increasing demand from industries as diverse as food and beverages, cosmetics, toiletries, fragrance and pharmaceuticals, the demand for extracts derived from ecologically vulnerable and threatened aromatic plant species comes especially from the essential oil and aromatherapy retail market.
 The consumer appetite for carrier and essential oils such as that of Aniba rosaeodora (rosewood) places an extra burden on an already endangered species, as the heightened demand from multi-level marketing companies in particular not only threaten the continuity of the species but contribute to deforestation.